 Biopsy of the GI tract via endoscopy to check for inflammatory bowel disease.

-How is the cause of constant hunger treated?
+Treating the cause of constant hunger in cats:

 Treatment depends on the underlying cause.
 If it is behavioural, finding the cause and addressing will be necessary.
 For multiple cat households, feeding cats separately, even in different rooms if one is snaffling all the food.
 Feeding smaller quantities of food more often.
 Trying to slow down consumption of food by making your cat work for it, such as feeding raw/meaty bones or hiding food in kong like toys.